-The Bonner Center for Service Learning & Civic Engagement at Carson-Newman University is excited to host an Appalachian Summit on Service Learning Pedagogy & Practice on February 1, 2014.
+The Bonner Center for Service Learning & Civic Engagement at Carson-Newman University is excited to host the 2nd Annual Appalachian Summit on Service Learning Pedagogy & Practice on February 7, 2015.

 The overarching focus of the Summit is to create tangible outcomes to assist faculty in integrating service learning into the classroom and initiating greater civic dialogue.
 The regional focus will broaden civic development and resilience in Appalachia.
 The guiding questions for the Summit are: